incrediblesound/clustering-graph/README.md

 Clustering Graph
 ================
-Clustering graph is a data structure similar to a normal graph data structure with that difference that it automatically manages a kind of object called the cluster.
-In a typical graph the fundamental unit is the node, or vertex, and a cluster would simply be a subset of nodes where every node was connected to every other node in the subset.
+Clustering graph is similar to a normal graph data structure but it automatically manages highly clustered nodes.
+In a typical graph the fundamental unit is the node or vertex, and a cluster would simply be a subset of nodes where every node was connected to every other node in the subset.

-The clustering graph is defined by a space, which I call a system, that contains cluster objects which are arrays of atoms that are understood to be mutually interconnected.
-You can add atoms into the system and connect atoms already in the system and the system will automatically manage the clusters.
+The clustering graph is defined by a space, which I call a system, that contains cluster objects which are arrays of atoms that are by definition mutually interconnected.
+You can add atoms into the system and connect atoms already in the system and the system will automatically manage clusters.
 Unconnected atoms in the system are stored in a cluster of one atom called an atomic cluster.
+Finding highly connected clusters is as trivial for the cluster graph as getting all the nodes in a regular graph.

 Methods
 -------